jeroensak/react-charts/README.md

 These charts are simple wrappers to make it easier to quickly implement re-usable charts while still being customizable.
 All charts are rendered as svg and directly usable in React.

+# Installation
+Install the package with `npm install @js/react-charts --save` or `yarn add @js/react-charts`.

+Add the optional styling for the tooltip and chart loading animation by importing `@js/react-charts/styles.css`.

 # Charts

 Currently available charts are a line chart, bar chart and stacked bar chart.